johnZone99/acfassaf/README.md

 # SETUP
-Note: you can skip this step if would like to use the same dataset, download the output folder from : https://drive.google.com/drive/folders/1csS0kivfrfndQoEVTo2gCrqR4s19_Vq_?usp=sharing
+Note: you can skip SETUP step if would like to use the same dataset, download the output folder from : https://drive.google.com/drive/folders/1csS0kivfrfndQoEVTo2gCrqR4s19_Vq_?usp=sharing
 * First you need to setup your dataset and perform the annotations for the data, my data is already setup and available at mask_dataset
 * Download the repo from https://github.com/tensorflow/models and rename it to models, then create tensorflow1 directory in c drive and move models inside tensorflow1
 * Choose the model you are going to use based on speed and accuracy you can check models at https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/tf1_detection_zoo.md